xmpp-iot/xmpp-iot.github.io/gsoc/index.md

 Mentor for the projekt is [Joachim Lindborg](http://lsys.se) and is reachable at

   -xmpp: jabberjocke@jabber.se

   -twitter: @joachimlindborg

   * teaser tasks should be tested and ran on your own environment before sen in with pullrequest
   * Change this page with a pullrequest when you have done a tesertask so others can focus on the other ones
-  * Keep Joachim Lindborg in the loop when you shoose a task
+  * Keep Joachim Lindborg in the loop when you choose a task
   * Feel free to come with your own suggestions of a teaser task *encouraged*

 ## 1. Logging data in database